 Joe is one of the members of a group learning session that I give to sales managers who have taken my course.

-As part of the coaching process I ask for feedback from managers.
-I question how well they apply the concepts that they had learned and if they are seeing the benefits of the training.
+As part of the coaching process, I ask for feedback from managers.
+I question how well they apply the concepts that they had learned and if they see the benefits of the training.

-Based on thier feedback I was feeling really good.
-I gave myself a high five and a couple pats on the back.
-Way to go dude you are really making impact with these guys!
+Based on their feedback, I was feeling really good.
+I gave myself a high five and a couple of pats on the back.
+Way to go, dude, you are really making an impact with these guys!